VeeUye/space-ships/README.md

 1. [Clone this repo](https://github.com/VeeUye/space-ships) (instructions on cloning repos [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
 2. Open the index.html file in the cloned repo in your preferred browser.

+## Instructions

+Use the Add Planet form to add new planets to visit.
+Launch the ship to take you to the next planetary port on your itinerary.
+The ship will automatically dock as it reaches its destination.

 ## Framework

 - JavaScript